12 Festivals in Thailand That You Must Experience!

 Source

-Because of a large Chinese population here, the Chinese New Year in Thailand has become one of the most famous festivals in Thailand.
+Because of the large Chinese population here, the Chinese New Year has become one of the most famous festivals in Thailand.
 It takes place in January or February, depending on the lunar calendar.
-It is best celebrated in Yaowarat which is the Chinatown of Bangkok.
-During these days, you'll see firecrackers across the sky, and traditional dragon dancers take over the streets.
+It is best celebrated in Yaowarat, which is the Chinatown of Bangkok.
+During these days, you'll see firecrackers across the sky and traditional dragon dancers take over the streets.
 For those who enjoy Chinese cuisine, there are plenty of Chinese banquets on offer.
 It is typically a long weekend of merriment and gala.
 Before the celebrations begin, it is customary to visit temples (especially Wat Mangkok Kamalawat on Charoen Krung Street in Bangkok) to pay respects.

 Festivals of Thailand, Father's Day